hikeventures/hikeventures.github.io/_posts/reviews/2015-05-24-Outdoor-action-and-adventure-photography.markdown

   - photography
 layout: post
 ---
 Since I am interested in outdoor photography, I am currently looking for books which give me new ideas and inspirations on how I could take my pictures to the next level.
-This article is about the book "Outdoor Action and Adventure Photography" from Dan Bailey which is a very good book especially if you are new into outdoor photography. <br><br>
+This article is about the book "Outdoor Action and Adventure Photography" from Dan Bailey which is a very good book especially if you are new into outdoor photography. {% include disclaimer.html %}<br><br>
 <a href="https://www.flickr.com/photos/90204224@N07/17861380309" title="Outdoor Action and Adventure Photography"><img src="https://c1.staticflickr.com/9/8862/17861380309_f9749e3c57_o.jpg" width="100%" alt="Outdoor Action and Adventure Photography"></a><!--more-->

 {% include banner_ad.html %}